 - Neighborhood Development

 OCP Contractors is highly experienced in implementing practices in accordance with LEED standards in each key market type.
-Specifically LEED MR Credit 1 (Construction Waste Management) and EQ Credits 3.1 and 3.2 (Construction IAQ Management Plans) detail processes that construction companies should implore in all phases of a construction project in order for credits to be achieved.
-OCP’s lean practices on the job site and weekly site walkthroughs to ensure efficiencies and waste management are key practices to ensure credit achievement.
+Specifically LEED MR Credit 1 (Construction Waste Management) and EQ Credits 3.1 and 3.2 (Construction IAQ Management Plans) detail processes that construction companies should employ in all phases of a construction project in order for credits to be achieved.
+OCP’s lean practices on the job site and weekly site walkthroughs ensure efficiencies and waste management are key practices that ensure credit achievement.

-A detailed understanding of the requirements for LEED certification and a team of professional dedicated to green building design ensures that each opportunity is taken on-site to reduce the project’s carbon footprint.
-OCP successfully incorporates LEED standards and guidelines into each facet of a project from processes, to thoughtful selection of materials, to on-site construction practices in accordance with waste management.
+A detailed understanding of the requirements for LEED certification and a team of professionals dedicated to green building design ensures that each opportunity is taken on-site to reduce the project's carbon footprint.
+OCP successfully incorporates LEED standards and guidelines into each facet of a project from processes to thoughtful selection of materials and on-site construction practices in accordance with waste management.